 Spring pet advice from the Dick Vet

-As many of us welcome the arrival of spring, and look forward to festivals such as Easter, be aware that the changing season can bring potential hazards for pets.
+As we welcome the arrival of spring, be aware of the potential hazards that the changing season can bring for pets.

-To help keep your pets happy and healthy in the coming months, vets from our General Practice and Hospital for Small Animals have outlined some potential dangers for pet owners to be aware of.
+To help keep pets happy and healthy in the coming months, our vets have outlined some potential dangers for pet owners to be aware of.
 If you have any concerns about the health of your pet, please contact your vet.

 Image